 From Seegrube, the final cable car takes you to Hafelekar, which is the official ‘Top of Innsbruck’.
 Located at 2,043 metres, the views are outstanding.
 One side looks down over Innsbruck and the Inn Valley, the other over a wild and rocky landscape.

-From the summit, there are several great hiking trails which you can read about on nordkette.com.
+There are several great hiking trails from the summit, which you can read about on nordkette.com.

 5. BERGISEL SKI JUMP

 The Bergisel Ski Jump was used when Innsbruck held the Olympic Games in 1964 and 1976.
-The current iconic structure which towers over the city was designed by celebrated architect Zaha Hadid.
+The current iconic structure towers over the city and was designed by celebrated architect Zaha Hadid.

 Mark and I thought the best vantage point to watch the professional jumpers was in the middle, at the top of the funicular station.

 The ski jump is a short bus ride and walk from the town centre.
-The stadium and tower are open from 9 am to 6 pm Monday to Sunday.
-Jumps take place every day between 10 am and 12 pm, and between 1 pm and 3 pm.
+The stadium and tower are open from 9 am to 6 pm, Monday to Sunday.
+Jumps occur daily between 10 am and 12 pm and between 1 pm and 3 pm.

 6. TIROL PANORAMA & KAISERJÄGER MUSEUM

-After visiting the Bergisel Sky Jump, walk down the hill to the Tirol Panorama.
+After the Bergisel Sky Jump, walk down the hill to the Tirol Panorama.

 The museum contains a massive 360° painting on a 1,000-metre canvas depicting the battle between Napoleon’s forces and Tyrolean troops in the Battle of Bergisel.

-The battle is an important milestone in the history of the region because Tyrolean troops fought alone, withstanding (for a while), the onward march of Napoleon’s forces.
+The battle is an important milestone in the region’s history because Tyrolean troops fought alone, withstanding (for a while) the onward march of Napoleon’s forces.

 Entry to the Panorama also includes entry to the Kaiserjäger Museum via an underground walkway.
 The museum documents Tyrol’s military history.
-There’s an interesting exhibition between the two museums covering Tyrol’s relationship with the landscape.
+An interesting exhibition between the two museums covers Tyrol’s relationship with the landscape.

 7. STIFTSKELLER

 Stiftskeller is an Innsbruck institution with a nostalgic indoor beer hall and a lively outdoor terrace.
-They have a great selection of beers on tap, all served at the perfect temperature as per the beer purity laws of 1516.
+It offers a great selection of beers on tap, all served at the perfect temperature according to the 1516 beer purity laws.

-Their draft beer is the Augustiner full beer, but you can also choose from a wheat beer or a dark.
-They all come in the famous 1-litre Maß which makes a great photo opportunity.
+Their draft beer is the Augustiner full beer, but you can also choose from wheat or dark beer.
+They all come in the famous 1-litre Maß, which makes a great photo opportunity.

 But, if that’s too much, they have smaller sizes as well.

-Comforting food of traditional Tyrolean dishes are a great match for a whopping beer.
+The comforting traditional Tyrolean dishes are an excellent match for a whopping beer.
 Mark and I scoffed the Frankfurterwürstl with mustard and fiery fresh horseradish.

 The other interesting thing about Skiftskeller is that their internal wall is the original city wall.